 Advantages and challenges of local marketing

-Editor’s note: This post is excerpted from my Guerrilla Marketing for Artists: How 100 Collectors Can Bulletproof Your Career book.
+Editor’s note: This post is an excerpt from my Guerrilla Marketing for Artists: How 100 Collectors Can Bulletproof Your Career book.

-People like to buy from people they like.
+People like to buy from people they know and like.

 You know this instinctively because you also buy from those you like.
 The easiest way to get people to like you is to give them a chance to know you, personally.
 A big, expensive ad campaign (Yeah, like that’s in the cards for any visual artist, or small business, for that matter.) can make people who never met you like you.
 Short of that, the best way to make sales locally is to get to know people around you.

-The next easiest group of people to sell your art are those who know somebody who knows you.
-Or, they learn something about you because you used slight celebrity to get some local recognition.
-This is called the hometown advantage.
-If you are not using these strategies to sell you art, you are ceding the business to someone else and making your art more expensive to sell when your only prospects are total strangers.
+The next most accessible group of people to sell your art are those who know somebody who knows you.
+Or, they learn something about you because you used a slight celebrity to get some local recognition.
+Marketing like this gives you the hometown advantage.
+If you are not using these strategies to sell your art, you are ceding the business to someone else and making your art more expensive to sell when your only prospects are total strangers.

 Your mileage may vary.